ccjameslai/MyLeetCode/README.md

 1. Determine the value of l1 and l2.
 If l1 or l2 is nullptr, the value is 0.

-2. Sumarize l1 and l2 node by node.
+2. Add up l1 and l2 node by node.
 Be aware of the carry.

 **check out the code** [here](https://github.com/ccjameslai/MyLeetCode/blob/master/code/AddTwoNumbers.cpp)